pywbem/pywbemtools/docs/pywbemlistener/cmdshelp.rst

       Show a named WBEM indication listener.

-      A listener with that name must be running, otherwise the command fails.
+      The NAME argument is the name of a WBEM indication listener previously started with the pywbemlistener command.
+Tab completion is supported for the NAME argument.

       Examples: